Birds, Farms and a Carolina Girl – Meghan Hertel

 “You don’t have to do one or the other.
 We need to figure how to balance both the production of our food with environmental stewardship.
 How to help the environment in urban and rural areas.”

-Audubon California has provided just the opportunity.
+Audubon California provided just the opportunity.

 In her role as Director of Land and Water Conservation, Hertel discovered birds offer a key to understanding the overall health of a particular environment.

 “Birds, like us, need clean air, clean water, and they are often the first to respond when conditions take a turn for the worse.
-They are the canaries in the coal mine in nature.
-Where birds thrive, people thrive.”

 “Farmers need specific water allocations for fields, or the fields may turn fallow.
 When they do, people and birds are impacted,” Hertel adds.
 “Water, food and land are the three main ingredients that boost bird populations, and farm fields can ensure bird species continue to thrive.”

-So, in what seems to be twist of fate or a maybe a bit of irony… what was once the great outdoors that watched over her – it is now Meghan Hertel that looks after the great outdoors.
+So, in what seems to be twist of fate or a maybe a bit of irony, what was once the great outdoors that watched over her, it is now Meghan Hertel that looks after the great outdoors.

 Listen to the podcast here.